erjiaxiao/erjiaxiao.github.io/source/_posts/Templates for Competitive Programming.md

 ---
-title: Competitive Programming Templates
+title: Templates for Competitive Programming
 date: 2022-02-23 09:00:00
 categories: Algorithm
 index_img: /img/acmicpc.png
-excerpt: The International Collegiate Programming Contest is an algorithmic programming contest for college students.
-Teams of three, representing their university, work to solve the most real-world problems.
+excerpt: Some time-saving templates for the International Collegiate Programming Contest
 ---

 ## Introduction

 The International Collegiate Programming Contest is an algorithmic programming contest for college students.
-Teams of three, representing their university, work to solve the most real-world problems, fostering collaboration, creativity, innovation, and the ability to perform under pressure.
-Since every minute in the match is precious, we could prepare some time-saving templates ahead of time.
+Teams of three students, each representing their university, compete to find solutions to the toughest challenges in the real world while encouraging teamwork, inventiveness, and the capacity to work under pressure.

+We could create some time-saving templates in advance because every second of the game is valuable.

 ![ACM/ICPC](/img/acmicpc.jpg)